Written by David

 Things just got worse from there.
 Immediately after signing the contract, the director calls and gives her very hard sell to place a wholesale order for inventory.
 “You can’t sell anything if you don’t have it.
 You’ll be shooting yourself in the foot.
 Don’t you want to be successful?”.
 Again, I say I’m not really comfortable with that, and again she caves to the sales director’s pressure and puts it on her new MK Visa.
 “It’s only $600, the lowest amount, and I’ll have it paid off in no time.”

-The poor decision making and deceit just got worse and worse the deeper she got into the pink fog – she spent thousands on DVDs, events, travel, clothes, shoes, and of course, INVENTORY.
+The poor decision making and deceit just got worse and worse the deeper she got into the pink fog – she spent thousands on supplies, events, travel, clothes, shoes, and of course, INVENTORY.
 She loved chasing the little prizes for recruiting X people or ordering X wholesale.
 Costume jewelry showed up in the mail regularly, in pink envelopes.

 Things got really crazy when she decided to go for the ‘free car’ and DIQ.
 Never before she joined MK had she expressed interest in driving a new car but suddenly it seemed like a goal that she would sacrifice her morals over.
 She signed up friends and family with her own cash, recruited everybody and their mother (literally), and when her “production” didn’t make the cut, she just used the credit card to make orders under others’ names as well as her own.

 She ‘earned’ directorship and the MK car by the skin of her teeth, with actual sales substantially augmented by her own credit card wholesale orders.
 She ended up quitting her job as an RN to focus on her ‘business.’
 Of course, with her ‘team’ consisting of mostly fake recruits, she would consistently miss production and ‘just make it up’ by placing more wholesale orders to boost her inventory (God forbid she lose her ‘free car’ or directorship).